 Our ability to continue as a going concern is largely dependent on our ability to raise additional funds through debt or equity transactions, additional advance payments, or other means, and ultimately, to achieve serial production of the Sion.
-It is uncertain if sufficient financing can be obtained to continue as a going concern and further to achieve serial production of the Sion.
-Please also refer to Note 4.13.1 to the consolidated financial statements included in this prospectus.
+It is uncertain if sufficient financing can be obtained to continue as a going concern and further to achieve serial production of the Sion, see also note 4.13.1.

 There is no historical basis for reliably assessing the demand for our vehicles, our ability to develop, manufacture, and deliver the Sion or any other car model that we may roll out in the future, and our future profitability.
 There can be no assurance that the Sion, or any other model that we may roll out in the future, will be commercially successful or that we will be able to scale our operations.
 We have no reliable basis for the prediction of our future revenues and to appropriately budget for our expenses, and we may have limited insight into future trends that may emerge and affect our business.
-We currently expect that we will need to spend at least $\notin$ 440 million, of which a bit more than a quarter for capital expenditure, between January 2022 and the second half of 2023 for additional development activities, start of serial production and overhead costs in this period.
 The estimated costs and timelines that we have developed to reach commercial production of our vehicles are subject to inherent risks and uncertainties involved in the transition from a start-up company focused on development activities to the commercial-scale manufacture and sale of vehicles in a mature industry.
 You should consider our business and prospects in light of the risks and challenges we face as a new entrant into our industry, including, but not limited to: